opf/openproject/docs/release-notes/14-0-0/README.md

 In addition to these changes, the section 'Estimates and Time' has been renamed to 'Estimates and Progress' and this is where you will now find % Complete.
 Also, the seeding of statuses has been fixed to include % Complete values and in the Progress modal, you will now be able to live preview changes amongst the fields.

-Please note that regarding progress reporting, **updating to OpenProject 14.0 might result in data loss or modification in certain cases**.
+Please note that regarding progress reporting, **updating to OpenProject 14.0 might result in automated data modification in certain cases**.
 See our blog to learn about the [details and motives on these significant changes to progress and work estimates](https://www.openproject.org/blog/changes-progress-work-estimates/) and how it might effect you.

 ### Project attributes management on the project overview page

-With OpenProject 14.0, you are now able to view and edit project attributes in a structured way, organized in sections, on the project overview section.
+With OpenProject 14.0, you are now able to view and edit custom fields for projects in a structured way, organized in sections, on the project overview section.
+These fields are now referred to as 'Project attributes'.
 Admins can edit them directly on the project overview page:

 ![Project attributes shown on project overview page, divided in sections](14-0-project-attributes-sections-highlighted.png)